 Third year medical student clerkships are offered by the majority of our regional hospitals.
 The general surgery rotation is four weeks in duration.
-The student acts as a surgical extern as he/she rotates with the

-Discipline.
-He/she learns how to do a surgical history, assess the patient by Goldman's criteria, provide preand post-op care, make rounds, write orders, and attend all conferences that are for surgical cases.
+The student acts as a surgical extern as they rotate with the Discipline.
+The student learns how to do a surgical history, assess the patient by Goldman's criteria, provide pre- and post-op care, make rounds, write orders, and attend all conferences that are for surgical cases.
 The Department of Surgery faculty believe the surgical disciplines have important roles in medical education and the provision of healthcare and that educational and healthcare advances are founded upon sound clinical and basic research.